 The Tanuki shell cordovan short bifold wallet is a piece of art.
 It is made of natural Shinki shell cordovan leather, one of the best leathers we can find today around the world.

 Shell Cordovan leather comes from the flat muscle (or shell) beneath the hide on a horse’s rump.
-The leather derives its name from the city of Cordoba, Spain, where it was first produced by the Visigoths in the seventh century.
+The leather derives its name from the city of Cordoba, Spain, where the Visigoths first produced it in the seventh century.

 The leather has been tanned in the prestigious Shinki Hikaku workshop, one of Japan’s most respected tanneries.
 Based in Hyogo Prefecture, Kobe, Shinki Hikaku has been producing leather since 1951.
-Specializing in equine leathers, they are especially known for their Shell Cordovan, which takes almost a whole year to produce, using specially selected horsehide from Europe, and perfected tanning processes.
+Specializing in equine leathers, they are primarily known for their Shell Cordovan, which takes almost a whole year to produce, using specially selected horsehide from Europe and perfected tanning processes.

-The wallet is completely hand-stitched by Matsumura-San, a renowned Japanese leather craftsman with more than 20 years of experience.
+The wallet is entirely hand-stitched by Matsumura-San, a renowned Japanese leather craftsman with more than 20 years of experience.

-The interior blue suede lining gives it an amazing look and hand feel.
+The interior blue suede lining gives it a fantastic look and hand feel.